gvwilson/sensibleadventures/booksters-apprentice.md

 she thought that was supposed to be impossible.  *Then again,* she thought giddily, *We're flying.
 In a boat.*

-A moment later they weren't over the mountain any more, but beside it.
+A moment later they were beside the mountain instead of over it.
 Erileine's ears were freezing, but she didn't notice.
-The mountain was so big, so rich with detail.
 The sheet moss that hung on the braided pines was northern, as were the pines themselves.
 The jungle creeper vines that sprouted brown and yellow from tiny cracks in the rock were from the south.
 The cold killed them off when Avaunt went north, but they recolonized it every time the mountain returned to Mau Ngapcha.

 And the birds–how could she not have realized there were so many birds?
 Thousands of them nested in every nook and cranny they could